Streaming tool output

 live; the outer model receives the joined answer.

-and production passes a real inner-loop stream. finalize filters and
+and production passes a real inner-loop stream.
+The fold emits each event

-joins — the model gets a clean string, not the raw event log.
+and joins the deltas in one pass: the model gets a clean string, not the

 Pattern 2: progress + terminal result